Frontier Doctor

 Frontier Doctor is an American Western television series starring Rex Allen that aired in syndication from September 26, 1958, until June 20, 1959.
 The series was also known as Unarmed and Man of the West.
-Outdoor action sequences for most episodes of Frontier Doctor were filmed on the Republic Pictures backlot in Studio City and on the Iverson Movie Ranch in Chatsworth, California, known for its huge sandstone boulders and widely recognized as the most heavily filmed outdoor shooting location in the history of Hollywood.

 Synopsis

 Frontier Doctor follows the exploits of a physician, Dr. Bill Baxter, who is based in Rising Springs in the Arizona Territory during the early 20th century.
 He rides in a buggy with his black bag and encounters more than his share of trouble as he aids many who cross his path.
 Baxter often finds difficulty with his patients, such as the outlaw Butch Cassidy.
 Stafford Repp occasionally appeared as Sheriff Brawley.